adafruit/Adafruit_Community_Code_of_Conduct/README.md

-# Adafruit CircuitPython Code of Conduct
+# Adafruit Community Code of Conduct